jdonaldson/golgi/Readme.md

    included).

 Any additional route paths given in `@:alias` or `@:route` should be given as anonymous strings.
+Only one type of path metadata is allowed per route.

 ## MetaGolgi

-It's common for certain routes to share common filtering patterns.
+It's common for certain routes to share common handling patterns.
 E.g., some routes are authenticated, others are only applicable for certain Http methods.

 It's painful to have to manage these pattern manually on a per-route basis.